Shineuptillast/Hive_project1/README.md

 ## Intro of Dataset
 Dataset comprises of sales details of different product lines, with the respective countries in which the different products have been bought from.
+The analysis is carried out by storing the data in hadoop distributed file system, and than a structure is created over the file for the processing using hive.

 ## Schema :
 * Order Number,